Wolf-Dieter Hauschild: Teaching commitments

 After having studied at the Hochschule für Musik "Hanns Eisler" in Berlin and the University of Music and Theatre Leipzig Hauschild initially held teaching posts, and was appointed professor for orchestra conducting at both music academies in 1981.
 In 1988 he became professor for orchestra conducting at the State University of Music and Performing Arts Stuttgart.
 Hauschild also taught as professor of conducting from 1989 to 2003 at the Hochschule für Musik Karlsruhe.

 In 1983 he founded the "Seminar for Young Opera Conductors" in Altenburg.
 Repeatedly he was then also artistic director for orchestral conducting at the Dirigentenforum of the Deutscher Musikrat (Essen 1994, Koblenz 1998 and 2005, Halle (Saale) 2001, Rostock 2002 and 2004 and Bremen 2006).
 In the winter semester 2005/06 and the summer semester 2007 he was Docent for auditions in the orchestra / symphony concert at Orchesterzentrum NRW.

 Among his students were Michael Gläser, Constantin Trinks and Hendrik Vestmann.

-Family
+Personal life and death

-Hauschild, Protestant, has been married since 1959 and is the father of two children. his son Thomas Hauschild (b.
-1964) is professor for horn at the University of Music and Theatre Leipzig.
+Hauschild, a Protestant, married in 1959 and was the father of two children.
+His son Thomas Hauschild (born 1964) is a professor of horn at the University of Music and Theatre Leipzig.

+Hauschild died in Leipzig on 18 May 2023, at the age of 85.